 5. Personal Vehicles

 Nine of the major auto manufacturers are developing hydrogen fuel cell electric vehicles (HFCEVs) for personal use.
-Notable models include the Toyota Mirai, Honda Clarity, Hyundai Nexo, and BMW I Hydrogen Next.
+Notable models on the market or in development include the Toyota Mirai, Honda CR-V, Hyundai Nexo, and BMW iX5.

 6. Planes

 Several experimental projects like the Pathfinder and Helios prototypes have explored application of hydrogen fuel cells in aerospace.
-These long-range unmanned vehicles utilized a hybrid system with hydrogen fuel cells which were replenished by electrical power from solar arrays, allowing for theoretically indefinite day and night continuous flight.
+These long-range unmanned vehicles utilized a hybrid system with hydrogen fuel cells which were replenished by electrical power from solar arrays, in theory allowing for continuous day and night flight.

 7. Backup Power Generation